DashBarkHuss/third_party_threshold/README.md

 ## Results Highest to Lowest

 In every state, 1 vote has a greater effect on the 5% third party threshold than it does on the presidential outcome.
-However, the degree varies by state.
-In the most extreme, a Massachusetts 3rd party vote has a 1194 times more powerful effect.
-In the lest extreme, a Georgia 3rd party vote has a 21 times more powerful effect.
-So it can be argued that voting 3rd party is more statistically practical than voting for a major party if one values breaking up the two party system.
+The degree of this effect varies by state.
+In the most extreme, a Massachusetts 3rd party vote is 1194 times more powerful than a major party vote.
+In the least extreme, a Georgia 3rd party vote is 21 times more powerful a major party vote.

+Still, it can be argued that voting 3rd party is more statistically practical in any state than voting for a major party in the case that one values breaking up the current two party system.

 | State                | How many times greater your vote counts if you vote 3rd party than if you vote for a major party. |
 | -------------------- | ------------------------------------------------------------------------------------------------- |